BlockProject3D/Framework/Tests/README.md

 -   Copy the dylib/so/dll of the Framework binary inside of ${CMAKE_CURRENT_BINARY_DIR}/<target type either Debug or Release>

 ### Windows
-This is a console based application, consider running it from inside of PowerShell, GitBash or CMD
+This is a console based application, consider running it from inside of PowerShell, GitBash or CMD.

 ### Linux / Mac
-This is a console based application, consider running it from inside of your favorite Terminal Emulator
+This is a console based application, consider running it from inside of your favorite Terminal Emulator.